Learning to Generate Unit Tests for Automated Debugging: Results and Analysis

-\paragraph{UTs from \method{} are Best for \debugmethod{}.} Addressing RQ3, we measure how effective each type of UT generator is in a downstream debugging evaluation.
-From \cref{tab:extrinsic}, we observe that across different LLM families, multi-turn debugging with \debugmethod{} is more effective when using generated UTs from \method{} than debugging with UTs generated by the baselines, as well as debugging without feedback. \edited{For instance, with Qwen2.5 32B, after 3 rounds of debugging on MBPP+Fix, \method{} improves over debugging with randomly-sampled UTs by 4.61\%, debugging by failing UTs by 3.38\%, and debugging without UT feedback by 15.07\%.
+we observe that across different LLM families, multi-turn debugging with \debugmethod{} is more effective when using generated UTs from \method{} than debugging with UTs generated by the baselines, as well as debugging without feedback. \edited{For instance, with Qwen2.5 32B, after 3 rounds of debugging on MBPP+Fix, \method{} improves over debugging with randomly-sampled UTs by 4.61\%, debugging by failing UTs by 3.38\%, and debugging without UT feedback by 15.07\%.
 Moreover, on the more challenging MBPP+Fix (Hard) split, \method{} improves over randomly-sampled UTs by 22.35\% and the baseline without UT feedback by 12.35\%. } Given that we use the same underlying LLM and similar feedback templates, the results in \cref{tab:extrinsic} show that UTs generated by \method{} provide the \emph{most useful and effective} feedback.
 Lastly, we find that LLM debugging without any UT feedback is least effective across model families, thus, establishing that despite noise and issues discussed in \cref{ssec:debug} and \cref{fig:fig3}, \debugmethod{} with UT-based feedback is more effective than self-generated feedback.
-This aligns with past work indicating that LLMs are poor at self-critique~\cite{huang2024large, stechly2024selfverification,chen2024magicore}.
+This aligns with past work indicating that LLMs are poor at self-critiquing~\citep{huang2024large}.

 \paragraph{Debugging Difficulty Varies Across Datasets.} Comparing the post-debugging accuracy across the three datasets in \cref{tab:extrinsic} suggests different difficulty levels when it comes to LLM debugging.
 The relatively high accuracies on HE+Fix (especially with Qwen2.5) suggest that human-introduced errors in that dataset are obvious and thus too easy for the models to discover and debug.
 This is also corroborated by the fact that starting codes in this dataset have a pass rate of 0\%, i.e., fail on \emph{all} unit tests, suggesting high-level coarse-grained errors, e.g., syntax errors that prevent execution, or incorrect function references. \edited{On the other hand, MBPP+Fix (Hard) (with an initial pass rate of $\approx$75\%) appears to be the hardest to debug, with the lowest overall post-debugging accuracy across models -- up to a difference of 53.5\% in final accuracies of HumanEvalFix and MBPP+Fix (Hard) for \method{} based on Qwen2.5 7B.} This in turn suggests that LLMs still struggle with identifying and fixing subtle flaws in generated code, especially in scenarios involving corner cases wherein the model passes some unit tests and fails at the rest.